Dev-Kayode/Online-Store/README.md

-## This is a responsive webpage.
-The header which contains the navbar and also the hamburger menu
+#### This is a responsive webpage.
+The header which contains the navbar and also the hamburger menu.The hero section consits of a background image and some texts.
+Then we go to the product cards.
+There is a lso a section with videos and the services offered.
+They I closed it off by adding a copyright footer